 Potato pancakes or latkes are a favorite during Hanukkah.
 But a single medium-sized latke can have more than 250 calories.
 Traditionally fried in oil, they are dripping with fat.
 What's more, the usual topping is sour cream.

 Nice: If you're doing the cooking, use a small amount of vegetable oil or, better yet, cooking spray.
 If you're doing the eating, limit yourself to a couple of latkes with unsweetened applesauce on top.

 Large tins of flavored popcorn are a popular holiday gift.
 Although popcorn itself is a whole-grain snack, slathering on sugary caramel or other sweet syrups is a recipe for weight gain.

 Nice: Stick to plain popcorn -- the crunch is just as satisfying without the extra calories.

 All that alcohol, heavy cream, eggs, and sugar adds up.
 A single cup of egg nog contains about 340 calories and 19 grams of fat.

-Nice: Make low-calorie egg nog with skim milk, egg substitutes, and artificial sweeteners.
+Nice: Make low-calorie egg nog with skim milk and egg substitutes, and go easy on the sweetener.

 Cocktails can be surprisingly high in calories.
 One serving of a white Russian made with light cream has about 350 calories.

 Nice: Mix up a wine spritzer by adding a splash of wine and sparkling water to pomegranate or cranberry juice.
 This not only shaves calories, but also counts toward your fruit servings for the day.

 You may find that you crave carbs more during fall and winter.
 You don't want to give in by reaching for too many sweets, but you don't have to ignore the cravings either.
 Carbs taste good and make you feel good triggering the release of serotonin, a brain chemical that boosts mood.